-Standard - Pipette 150 $\mu$ L of Standard Diluent into each tube.
+Standard - Pipette 150 μ L of Standard Diluent into each tube.
 Use the stock solution to produce a 2-fold dilution series (below).
 Mix each tube thoroughly before the next transfer.
 The undiluted Standard serves as the high standard.
-Standard Diluent serves as the zero standard.

 Note: If samples generate values higher than the highest standard, please dilute the samples with Sample Diluent and repeat the assay.